Auto-Scaling Configuration

 - Scale Down Decision: When both CPU and memory are below 50% of threshold for sustained period, instances are removed

-- Cooldown Periods: After scaling up (60s) or down (120s), the system waits before making another scaling decision
+- Cooldown Periods: After scaling up or down, the system waits before making another scaling decision

 The autoscaler uses intelligent algorithms to prevent scaling flapping and ensure smooth transitions between instance counts.